chrisdev/wagtail-cookiecutter-foundation/README.rst

     - ``pages`` - Different kinds of pages including, Homepage, Standard Pages, Faqs Page etc.
     - ``blog`` - Blog or site news
-    - ``contact`` - Contact Page with included contact form
+    - ``contact`` - Contact Page with included contact us form
     - ``events`` - Events
     - ``photo_gallery`` - Create photo galleries using wagtail tags
-    - ``documents`` - Create and organize documents in folders using wagtail tags
+    - ``documents`` - Organize documents in folders using wagtail tags .
-    - ``products`` - use for a product or portfolio showcase
+    - ``products`` - Ideal for a product or portfolio showcase
-    -  ``feeds`` - RSS/Atom feeds which support enclosures
+    -  ``feeds`` - RSS/Atom feeds which support enclosures.
+    -  ``people`` - For the people in your organization or team.
         (e.g image and video embeds and work with services like feedburner and mailchimp)
+    -  ``faq`` - FAQ and answers.
     - ``utils`` - Various utility functions, templatetags and filters

-The projects spun up with wagtail-cookiecutter-foundation have a modular structure so you can pick the modules that you want to included in  in your project.
+The projects spun up with ``wagtail-cookiecutter-foundation`` are modular
+so you can pick and choose the modules that you want to include in  in your project.

-Photo Gallery Module
+Photo Gallery
-"""""""""""""""""""""
+""""""""""""""
 The Photo Gallery module allows you to easily create Photo Galleries for your site Using the built in tagging funcitonality.
 To create Photo Galleries

     * Go to Images section of the Wagtail Admin and click on Add an Image.

-    * Drag and drop images you want in your gallery and add common tag name to all Images.
+    * Drag and drop images you want in your gallery and add common tag name to all the uploaded Images.
 You can also add same tag name to any existing images that you want to include in the gallery.

     * Next create a Gallery Index Page which displays all your galleries.